Recording Studio Design London

 Frequently asked questions

 Both.
 We treat the acoustic design of the room and the specification of the monitoring and playback system as a single unified brief.
+The room and the system must be calibrated together to achieve an accurate monitoring environment.

 Yes.
 We regularly adapt existing rooms for recording use, identifying constraints and specifying treatment accordingly.
+Many successful studios are conversions.
+The key is understanding the structural limitations early and designing the acoustic strategy around them.

 Planning a recording studio or production environment?
 Talk to us about acoustics and system design.